 Sorry, you must log in to save an item.

-If you follow a consistent skin care routine for your skin type (including facial cleanser, moisturizer, and eye cream), you likely already know that exfoliation should play a role.
+If you follow a consistent skin care routine for your skin type (including facial cleanser, moisturizer, and eye cream), you likely already know that exfoliating should play a role in caring for your complexion.
 In case you need a refresher, exfoliation is the process of sloughing off dead skin cells from the surface of your skin.
 But it turns out there are actually two types of exfoliation: mechanical and chemical.
 What’s the difference?
-Well, that’s what we’re here to explain below.
-Keep reading to learn about the differences between mechanical exfoliation and chemical exfoliation, as well as our best skin care products for both types of exfoliation.
-Just one note: How often you should exfoliate depends.
-Some people can handle daily exfoliation, while others may only be able to handle exfoliating once a week.
-Pay attention to how your skin responds to see what works best for you.
+Well, that’s what we’re here to explain.
+Keep reading to learn about the differences between chemical exfoliation and mechanical exfoliation, as well as our best chemical exfoliants and best mechanical exfoliants to add to your skin care regimen.

 L’Oréal Paris Pure-Clay Exfoliate & Refine Cleanser: This facial cleanser goes beyond daily cleansing to exfoliate for skin that feels smoother.
 Immediately, skin is purified of dirt, oil, and pollution and is left with a clean, clear look.
 Once a day, squeeze a small amount of facial cleanser into hands and add water to transform it from clay to mousse.
 Gently massage the facial cleanser onto your face using circular motions, then rinse thoroughly with lukewarm water and pat dry.

 L’Oréal Paris Pure-Clay Exfoliate & Refine Face Mask: Day after day, dead skin cells can accumulate on the surface of your skin, leaving your skin feeling rough.
 This face mask can help draw out the buildup of impurities, dirt, and oils, exfoliate dead skin cells from skin’s surface, and smooth imperfections.
-Apply an even layer of face mask to clean dry skin, leave it on for 10-15 minutes, then remove with water in circular motions to exfoliate.
+Apply an even layer of the face mask to clean dry skin, leave it on for 10-15 minutes, then remove with water in circular motions to exfoliate.
 Use three times a week for best results.